 TLC provides a warranty on this type of work when a cleanout is present.
 You can rest assured that the job is done correctly.

 If a specific drain continues to give you problems, you may want to install a cleanout specific to that drain.
 Many new homes are already equipped with these; however, most older homes are not.
 With drain specific cleanouts, repairs become much easier.

 May increase home resell value if buyers request a drain inspection

 Cleanouts make home inspections easier because of how easy it is to send a camera through the line.
 It gives the potential buyer peace of mind regarding the condition of the plumbing.
 It can also lower the cost of drain repairs in the future.

 What’s the bottom line?

 Drain cleanouts make it easier to fix clogged pipes.
 It also makes it easier to identify problems in your drain line that runs from your home to the sewer or septic tank.
 You will know exactly what the problem is and how to avoid it in the future.
-If you would like to learn more, contact TLC’s licensed plumbers today.
+If you would like to learn more, contact TLC Plumbing Company today.